 Andrew’s first produced credit as a screenwriter was the psychological thriller FATAL TRUST.
-More recently, he rewrote and Co-Produced the indie thriller BRAKE, and served as a Co-Executive Producer on the feature documentary WHY WE RIDE.
-Andrew also has several feature projects in active development, including the big-budget action picture BULLET RUN.
-His latest screenplay, the Dickens-inspired action thriller THE GUNS OF CHRISTMAS PAST, is being financed and produced by Voltage Pictures and is expected to go into production early 2015.
+He also rewrote and Co-Produced the indie thriller BRAKE, and served as a Co-Executive Producer on the feature documentary WHY WE RIDE.
+Andrew also has several feature projects in active development, including his own big-budget action picture BULLET RUN and the Dickens-inspired action thriller THE GUNS OF CHRISTMAS PAST.

 While I’m more of a feature guy, I love that NEWSROOM is back on TV.
 At least in terms of dialogue, there are very few screenwriters on Aaron Sorkin’s level.
 He has the ability to craft dialogue exchanges that are as mesmerizing as any action sequence.
 Some criticize the heightened reality of his rapid-fire, snappy dialogue, arguing that it’s contrived and inauthentic.
 Personally, I’m going to savor every episode of this final season.

 How’d you get your start reading scripts?